skydive241/Regshot-Advanced/README.md

 * Innosetup installer and uninstaller files, directly usable by the appropriate compiler (see great open source installer **[innosetup](https://jrsoftware.org/isinfo.php)**)

 ## Latest news
-* **February, the 22nd 2021**: Initial release
+* **February, the 22nd 2021**: Initial release (source and binary will be uploaded during the next days)

 ## Current versions
-The current version v2.0.1 (source and binary will be uploaded during the next days).
+The current version v2.0.1.

 ## Disclaimer
 **Important:**